yumibyte/DepressionAnalysisApp/README.md

 # Reddit Scraper
-- Will scrape from a given subreddit using PRAW
+- Will scrape from a given subreddit using PRAW and output the results to a xlsx spreadshet

 ### Scraping Function
 - Call retrieve posts function with the subreddit (ex.: "happy"), output (0 or 1), limit (# of posts retrieved), and type of post (hot, top, or new)